 How does a 42-kilometres strip of long white sandy beaches combined with an inviting climate and countless shopping and dining options sound?
 Welcome to the city of Gold Coast in Australia!

 It has stepped up its hospitality game with venues taking advantage of farm fresh locally sourced Queensland produce, which has raised the bar from the back street cafes right through to the glitter strip fine dining restaurants.
 With an airport expansion, flights are now cheaper than ever, as this city warms up to host the 2018 Commonwealth Games.

-Add these 10 MUST-DOs to your bucket list when venturing to this sunny destination!
+Add these 10 MUST-DOs on the Gold Coast to your bucket list when venturing to this sunny destination!

 1. Sky Point Climb

 Did you know the Gold Coast has more canals than Venice?
 The best place to see this maze of waterways is from on top of the tallest building climb in Australia, the iconic Q1 Resort Broadbeach.
 360 degree views allow you to take in the lay of the land, from the coastal stretch of Stradbroke Island to Coolangatta and across to the surrounding mountains and hinterland.
 This 90minute open-air adventure is truly awe-inspiring and the Q1 Observation Deck is a great place to celebrate with a drink (while the adrenaline levels drop back down) following your climb.

 Arguably one of the most famous waves in the world.
 On any given day you can see the likes of world champion surfers, Mick Fanning, Joel Parkinson and Stephanie Gilmore surfing the super bank which runs from Snapper Rocks through to Rainbow Bay on the southern end of the Gold Coast.
 A near perfect wave breaks metres from beach, setting up the perfect opportunity to photograph surfers up close.